xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/Group Policy.md

 It is also possible to set the `Block inheritance` option on an OU.
 If this is specified for a particular OU, then policies higher up (such as at the domain level) will NOT be applied to this OU.
 If both options are set, the `No Override` option has precedence over the `Block inheritance` option.

+## Group Policy Refresh Frequency

+When a new GPO is created, the settings are not automatically applied right away.
+Windows performs periodic Group Policy updates, which by default is done every 90 minutes with a randomized offset of +/- 30 minutes for users and computers.
+The period is only 5 minutes for domain controllers to update by default.
+When a new GPO is created and linked, it could take up to 2 hours (120 minutes) until the settings take effect.
+This random offset of +/- 30 minutes is set to avoid overwhelming domain controllers by having all clients request Group Policy from the domain controller simultaneously.